• Skip to primary navigation

 Fort Macon State ParkAtlantic Beach

-Fort Macon offers public access to the surf, sun and sand of the Crystal Coast--as well as a historic landmark.
-Located at the eastern end of Bogue Banks, one of a series of barrier islands along the North Carolina coast, the park is surrounded on three sides by water--the Atlantic Ocean, Beaufort Inlet and Bogue Sound.
-This area of undisturbed natural beauty is the perfect place to explore salt marches and estuaries vital to the coastal ecosystem
+Fort Macon offers public access to the surf, sun, and sand of the Crystal Coast—as well as the fort itself, a historic landmark.
+Located at the eastern end of Bogue Banks, one of a series of barrier islands along the North Carolina coast, the park is surrounded on three sides by water—the Atlantic Ocean, Beaufort Inlet and Bogue Sound.
+This area of undisturbed natural beauty is the perfect place to explore salt marches and estuaries vital to the coastal ecosystem.

 Island Express Ferry ServiceBeaufort

-Island Express Ferry Service is the ONLY ferry service out of Beaufort and Harkers Island, NC that is authorized by the National Park Service to drop passengers off at Shackleford Banks and Cape Lookout.
+Island Express Ferry Service is the only ferry service out of Beaufort and Harkers Island, NC authorized by the National Park Service to drop passengers off at Shackleford Banks and Cape Lookout.
 Shackleford Banks, famous for the wild banker horses that roam its shores, is a pristine island with one of the best shelling beaches in North Carolina.
-Enjoy the beauty and tranquility of Cape Lookout, famous for the Cape Lookout Lighthouse Station.
-While you are there, take time to bird watch, swim in the ocean, climb the lighthouse, or ride our famous Beach Shuttle.
+Enjoy the beauty and tranquility of Cape Lookout, which is famous for its Cape Lookout Lighthouse Station.
+While you are there, take time to bird watch, swim in the ocean, climb the lighthouse, or ride the Beach Shuttle to the point.

 Crystal Coast Lady CruisesBeaufort

-The M/V Crystal Coast Lady is a 100' All Aluminum Motor Yacht that is USCG Certified and inspected for up to 265 Passengers!
-The Lady has full ABC permits, a galley on each deck, and 4 restrooms on board.
-Tours run 7 days a week and include: 1/2 Day Family Fishing, Shackleford Banks Wild Pony and Dolphin Scenic Tours, Historic Beaufort Waterfront Cruises, Brunch, Lunch and Sunset Dinner Buffets, Wednesday Wine Tasting Cruises, and Dolphin Watches!
-The Lady also specializes in unique wedding packages, special events and private charters.
+The M/V Crystal Coast Lady is a 100' all-aluminum motor yacht that is USCG Certified and inspected for up to 265 Passengers!
+The Lady has a galley on each deck and four restrooms on board.
+Tours run 7 days a week and include:

 Blowing Rock Art & History MuseumBlowing Rock

 BRAHM provides cultural enrichment to the High Country communities by promoting the Arts and Southern Appalachian heritage & history through educational programs, exhibitions, activities, and permanent collections.
-Our rotating exhibitions change three times a year, so there's always something new to discover.
-You can come to visit your favorite artworks and artifacts from the permanent collection.
+Rotating exhibitions change three times a year, so there's always something new to discover.
+You can visit your favorite artworks and artifacts from the permanent collection.
 Free admission, open Tuesdays - Saturdays 11:00 am - 4:00 pm.

 High Gravity AdventuresBlowing Rock